openedx-unsupported/openedxstats/README.rst

 **Development:**
-If you plan on developing or making changes to the code, make sure to turn DEBUG mode to False in the base.py Django settings, or you will not be able to see errors!
+If you plan on developing or making changes to the code, make sure to turn DEBUG mode to True in the base.py Django settings, or you will not be able to see errors!
+Remember to turn it back to False once you are done making changes for production testing.

 Run